Campus Gateway Deployment Guide

 How do I monitor which Campus Gateway an AP is tunneling to?

-In the Campus Gateway Clusters page, there is a tab called Tunneled APs.
-Here if both the Tunnel status is up, meaning both QUIC and VXLAN tunnels are up between the AP and current Campus Gateway, the Campus gateway field will be populated with the current Campus Gateway it is tunneling to.
+In the Campus Gateway Clusters page, select the Tunneled APs tab.
+If both the Tunnel status is up (meaning both QUIC and VXLAN tunnels are up between the AP and current Campus Gateway), the Campus Gateway field will show which Campus Gateway the AP is tunneling to.

 Redundancy Port

-The Redundancy Port (RP) is a dedicated port on the CG chassis responsible for syncing client states between chassis.
-The CG has two options for the RP port on the chassis:
+The Redundancy Port (RP) is a dedicated port on the Campus Gateway chassis for syncing client states between chassis.
+The Campus Gateway has two RP port options:

 - 1x 1G RJ45 copper port